Nizamuddin Markaz Mosque: Building

-The building is six stories high, and is capable of housing about 2,000 people.
+The building is six stories high, and has capacity of approximately 2,000 worshippers.
 It is adjacent to the Hazrat Nizamuddin Police Station, with which it shares a wall.
 The famous Khawaja Nizamuddin Aulia shrine is close by.

-There is a Madrasa along with the Markaz Masjid named Kashiful Uloom.
+The complex includes the Kashiful Uloom madrasa.

-Typical gatherings at the Markaz host 2,000–4,000 people.
+Typical gatherings at the Markaz host between 2,000 and 4,000 people.
 During the day, the large halls in the building are used for prayers and sermons.
 At night, they are used as sleeping quarters for 200–300 people on each floor.

 History

 Early history

 The Banglewali Masjid (Bungalow Mosque) was built in Nizamuddin by Mirza Ilahi Baksh, a relative of the last Mughal emperor, sometime after 1857.
 Maulana Muhammad Ismail, the father of Maulana Muhammad Ilyas Kandhlawi, established a madrasa in its premises under the name Kashif ul-Uloom.
 It is said that he used to go out and invite people to come to the mosque and, on one occasion, he happened to bring Meos from Mewat who were in Delhi as labourers.
 Noticing that they were not schooled in proper practice of prayer, he decided to teach it to them, which was the beginning of the madrasa.

 After the death of Maulana Ismail and his elder son, MaulanaMuhammad Ilyas took up the task of teaching at the madrasa.
 He too was concerned with educating the Meos of Mewat.
 Noticing that his own direct teaching would be inadequate to the task, in time, he evolved the practices of tabligh that now form the foundation of Tablighi Jamaat.
 They involved turning ordinary Muslims into preachers.
 Training them in the preaching work became the main activity of the madrasa, gradually turning the Banglewali Masjid into a markaz (centre or headquarters).
 Ilyas also set up an organisational network for his fledgling organisation bringing men of influence to gather in the mosque.
 By the end of Ilyas's life, Tablighi Jamaat emerged as a national organisation with transnational potential.